sanghee-dev/sanghee-dev/README.md

 I am **Sanghee Lee** who is interested in **Frontend development** from South Korea.

-- I have been studying **computer science:computer:** since 2020.08.
 - I am very interested in **Frontend development**👩‍💻.
-- I have project experience using **React, React-Native, Javascript**···.
+- I have project experience using **React, React-Native, Typescript, Javascript**···.

 ### 🙆‍♀Languages